 Conferment tradition

 This page offers a general overview of the history of conferment ceremonies while also shedding light specifically on this tradition in the Faculty of Philosophy at the University of Helsinki.
-The Faculty of Philosophy comprises the Faculties of Humanities, Mathematics and Natural Sciences, Biological and Environmental Sciences, Educational Sciences, and Pharmacy.
+The historical Faculty of Philosophy comprises Faculty of Arts, Faculty of Science, Faculty of Biological and Environmental Sciences, Faculty of Educational Sciences, and Faculty of Pharmacy.

 Background and history of the conferment ceremony